brambleshadow4/pony-directory/README.md

   tags: game,tsssf
 ```

-Any sites which have 18+ content or would be considered offensive to certain communities MUST have a 'restricted' tag added to them.
+Some websites (think NSFW sites) are considered restricted and must have a 'restricted' tag.
+See the Restricted Sites section for more info.

 In directory.yml, add the site to one or more existing groups.
 This will determine where it shows up on the page.